-The Administrator must originate Deferred Loans for Borrowers in accordance with all applicable laws, rules, and regulations regarding the origination and disclosure of mortgage loans.
-The Administrator must disclose to the Borrower(s) that the Deferred Payment Loan Program is structured as a balloon with payment deferred for the length of the loan term or until repayment in accordance with the terms of the Impact Fund (Balloon) Loan Note.
+The Administrator must originate Deferred Loans for Borrowers in accordance with all applicable laws, rules, and regulations.
+This includes the laws, rules and regulations regarding the origination and disclosure of mortgage loans.
 Consult with your compliance department or legal counsel for guidance on completing required disclosures.

-For each Deferred Loan the Administrator or a Processing Entity originates, the Administrator must ensure it has a fully executed, valid, and enforceable Impact Fund (Balloon) Loan Mortgage and Impact Fund (Balloon) Loan Note using the forms provided by Minnesota Housing and available on Minnesota Housing's Impact Fund webpage.
+For each Deferred Loan the Administrator or a Processing Entity originates, the Administrator must ensure it has a fully executed, valid, and enforceable Impact Fund Loan Mortgage and Impact Fund Loan Note using the forms provided by Minnesota Housing and available on Minnesota Housing's Impact Fund webpage.

-The Impact Fund (Balloon) Loan Mortgage is the legal document used to secure a loan against a Qualified Dwelling Unit.
-Anyone with an ownership interest in the mortgaged Property or Qualified Dwelling Unit, including at least one member of the Household, is required to be a party to the Impact Fund (Balloon) Loan Mortgage.
-The Impact Fund (Balloon) Loan Mortgage must be assigned to Minnesota Housing.
+The Impact Fund Loan Mortgage is the legal document used to secure a loan against a Qualified Dwelling Unit.
+Anyone with an ownership interest in the mortgaged Property or Qualified Dwelling Unit, including at least one member of the Household, is required to be a party to the Impact Fund Loan Mortgage.
+The Impact Fund Loan Mortgage must be assigned to Minnesota Housing.

-The Impact Fund (Balloon) Loan Note is legal evidence of the debt to be repaid.
-The Impact Fund (Balloon) Loan Note must be endorsed to Minnesota Housing.
-All parties whose income must be included when calculating Annualized Gross Income according to Section 3.07 of this Procedural Manual must execute the Impact Fund (Balloon) Loan Note.
+The Impact Fund Loan Note is legal evidence of the debt to be repaid.
+The Impact Fund Loan Note must be endorsed to Minnesota Housing.
+All parties whose income must be included when calculating Annualized Gross Income according to Section 3.07 of this Procedural Manual must execute the Impact Fund Loan Note.